 As we can see from Table 7, while the relative distribution of used CPU wall clock time across the disciplines at the end of PY2 (column A) is approximately equal to what recorded at the end of PY1 (column C), because of the major increase in the overall amount of installed capacity, several disciplines increased their usage of the infrastructure.

-Astronomy Astrophysics and Astro-particle Physics are the second community in terms of used normalized CPU wall clock time, which now amounts to 2.25% of the overall EGI used CPU wall clock time, showing a +117.79% yearly increase from April 2011.
+Astronomy Astrophysics and Astro-particle Physics is the second community in terms of used normalized CPU wall clock time, which now amounts to 2.25% of the overall EGI used CPU wall clock time, showing a +117.79% yearly increase from April 2011.

 Life Sciences are the third community for usage (1.30% of the overall EGI used normalized CPU time).
 For this community the overall amount of used CPU wall clock time remained approximately the same (+1.97% yearly increase), while the job submission partner changed considerably as the rate of jobs done yearly increased by +42.54%.